Over 40 Rescued After Ice Floe Breaks Off In Lake Erie

 No injuries or deaths were reported and the mass rescue was deemed entirely successful.

 This was not the first time ice fisherman have found themselves in a precarious situation on Lake Erie.
-In 2009, locals watched anxiously as live media coverage unfolded of 134 fisherman who found themselves similarly stranded after continuing on despite cracks in the ice and high-wind warnings, both of which are widely understood signs of danger in the ice fishing community.
+In 2009, locals watched anxiously as live media coverage unfolded covering 134 fisherman, who found themselves similarly stranded after trying to fish, despite cracks in the ice and high-wind warnings, both of which are widely understood signs of danger in the ice fishing community.
 Further tempting fate, some in that instance had actually built crude bridges across already cracking ice to access their preferred fishing spots.

 Tragically, one individual in that incident was not as lucky as those who made it to safety today, dying when his snowmobile broke through the ice hundreds of yards from shore.